 We provide explicit, daily instruction and emphasis on Executive Skills as these skills – the ability to self-regulate, manage time, plan, and organize – are critical to success in all aspects of life, not just the classroom.
 Our students learn to understand what each Executive Skill means, and reflect on those in which they excel and those in which they need to focus.
 Finally, they learn to apply these new-found skills to themselves.

 Designed and developed specifically for students with learning disabilities, EmPOWERTM provides a systematic approach to expository writing, giving students the framework to write, regardless of the subject they are studying.
 Whether it be writing an essay, a science lab report, a book report, or solving a word problem, students know the steps to follow to produce successful results.

 The technology component of a Hillside education is important.
 We work with a breadth of assistive technology tools and applications like Learning Ally, Snap-and-Read, and Bookshare that have been created to help students work through their challenges.
 We constantly expand our catalog to meet our students’ needs.
 Additionally, all students attend a weekly technology class and have daily access to both laptops and iPads so they develop great comfort with these devices.

 Providing Daily Communication to Families

-Communication between our faculty and our families is one key our students’ success.
+Communication between our faculty and our families is one key to our students’ success.
 Teachers provide daily classroom updates through our Parent Portal, and parents are encouraged to contact them if they are concerned.
-We focus on a communication triangle between parents, students, and faculty so that everyone is as informed as possible.
+We focus on a communication triangle among parents, students, and faculty so that everyone is as informed as possible.